If your Samsung smartphone isn’t charging as quickly as you’d like, there may be a quick fix available to you.

 Scroll down to Battery and Device Care

-Scroll down on the Settings menu until you see the Settings and Device Care option.
+Scroll down on the Settings menu until you see Battery and Device Care.
+Tap it.

 Tap on Battery

-Tap on the tab that reads Battery, which is above Memory and Storage.
+Tap on the tab that reads Battery, located above Memory and Storage.

 Select More Battery Settings